Addiction Counseling Courses-NAADAC & NYS CASAC (OASAS) Approved

 15 Credit Hours (Initial CASAC; CASAC & NAADAC Renewal)

-In this addiction counselor online training you will gain the knowledge of how to best serve your clients with common medical issues and health consequences which occur due to substance use disorders.
-The medical issues covered include diabetes, heart disease, and cirrhosis.
-The training will also dive deep into other effects substance use has on the body, including HIV and AIDS, STDs, TB, Hepatitis B and C, and other infectious diseases.
-An emphasis will also be placed on harm reduction and prevention.
-10 Clock Hours (Initial CASAC; CASAC & NAADAC Renewal)
+In this online addiction counselor training, you will gain the knowledge needed to effectively serve your clients facing common medical issues and health consequences arising from substance use disorders.
+The training covers medical issues such as diabetes, heart disease, and cirrhosis.
+It will also explore the various effects of substance use on the body, including HIV and AIDS, STDs, TB, Hepatitis B and C, and other infectious diseases.
+Additionally, emphasis will be placed on harm reduction and prevention.
+Learn More

 10 Credit Hours (Initial CASAC; CASAC & NAADAC Renewal)